(Available in CoPilot 10.7 and higher with CoPilot FleetPortal enabled)

 Traditional routing sends a driver to an address or a latitude/longitude point, which may not be the proper truck or delivery entrance.
 By creating a Site, you can specify exactly where a driver needs to approach, enter and exit the stop.

-If the Site does not include an internal road network, CoPilot switches to a 2D overview after arrival at the gate and draws a straight line to help direct the driver to where his or her stop is within the Site.
+If the Site does not include an internal road network, after arrival at the gate CoPilot draws a straight line to help direct the driver to where his or her stop is within the Site.

 Adding Site-Specific Details

 Upon approach to the Site’s gate, CoPilot can provide the driver with a short pop up message that is specific to that particular Site and gate—perhaps things like parking information or details about the delivery location itself, including warnings about hazards (overhangs, etc.).
 Messages are shown on the CoPilot screen and spoken upon approach to the Site’s gate.
 These Site notes are entered and stored in Content Tools when each gate is created within a Site.

 CoPilot can also provide the driver with detailed notes about the Site itself.
 These notes are available at any point before or during the trip by tapping the yellow note pad icon.
 Site notes can be up to 255 characters in length and are entered and stored in Content Tools while creating a Site.
 The screen captures below show how they appear in CoPilot.

 The Site note itself after tapping the yellow note pad

 Sites are created around custom Places in the Content Tools web tool and then shared with CoPilot for use in routing.
 Content Tools also includes thousands of predefined Places with Sites (created by Trimble MAPS) for distribution centers, intermodal terminals, manufacturing plants, truck stops, Walmart overnight parking, and more.
 In the event that a user creates a Site on top of an predefined Site, CoPilot will always prefer the user’s custom Site over the predefined Site.